nuno-vieira-deel/tournament-generator/README.md

 ### Properties

-At the moment the only supported property is the type and there are three possible tournament types to generate.
+At the moment the only supported property is the type and there are three possible tournament types to generate:

 - `double-round`: A championship competition where teams play against each other twice, one at home and one away.
-It is based on round robin rotation and shuffling.

 - `single-round`: A championship competition where teams play against each other one single time.

-It is based on round robin rotation and shuffling.
-- `simple-cup`: A cup competition.
-It basically generates the first round and the rest of the competition is based on the order of the games.
+- `simple-cup`: A cup competition that basically generates the first round (or the first two rounds) randomly.

+You can see a better description of the competition types [here](docs/competition-type.md).

 ## Test